Upper Perkiomen High School

 Upper Perkiomen High School is a public high school in Red Hill in Montgomery County, Pennsylvania, United States, with a Pennsburg post office address.
 It is part of the Upper Perkiomen School District.

-As of the 2023-24 school year, Upper Perkiomen High School had 1,074 students and 64.8 teachers for a student-teacher ratio of 16.57, according to National Center for Education Statistics data.
+As of the 2024-25 school year, Upper Perkiomen High School had 1,021 students and 63.05 teachers for a student-teacher ratio of 16.19, according to National Center for Education Statistics data.

+Tim Mayza, graduated in 2010, signed with the Philadelphia Phillies in April 2026.